Representation for Federal Criminal Charges in Ohio

 - Weapon Crimes: Federal weapons offenses involve unlawfully using, possessing, carrying, selling, manufacturing, and/or transporting of deadly weapons.
 Deadly weapons include firearms, explosives, knives, silencers, and ammunitions.

 As former prosecutors, we understand the consequences and difficult road clients have before them.
 Once an individual has been charged with federal crimes, typically a conspiracy charge, they face a fierce opponent in the U.S. attorneys trying to prosecute them.
-As Cleveland federal criminal defense attorneys, we help clients in Ohio and across the United States charged with federal crimes ranging from federal drug charges to federal conspiracy charges.
+As Ohio federal criminal defense attorneys, we help clients in Ohio and across the United States charged with federal crimes ranging from federal drug charges to federal conspiracy charges.

 Difference Between Federal and State Crimes

 How the federal government and state government prosecute and penalize crimes differs.
 Most common crimes are violations of state law.
 Thus, the state handles the majority of criminal cases.
 However, federal laws enacted by Congress are prosecuted at the national level if the committed crime is tied to a federal issue.
 Fewer crimes are considered federal criminal violations.